vangelov/saganario/README.md

 An error will be thrown with the following message `[expected]: value1; [actual]: otherValue (<path-to-your-file.js>:3)`.

-If you need to use the information from the message you can catch the error to get it in this way:
+If you need to use the information from the message you can catch the error and get it in this way:

 ```javascript
 try {